 1-10mg isoflavones per 100g of soybean, which are associated with the protein fragment of soy.

-The Soy Isoflavones are a subset of Flavones called isoflavones.
-In particular they are Soy Isoflavones and Daidzein, although some consideration should be given to the compound Equol (potent metabolite of daidzein).
+The soy isoflavones are a subset of Flavones called isoflavones.
+In particular they are Genistein and Daidzein, although some consideration should be given to the compound Equol (potent metabolite of daidzein).
 They can have biological significance in the doses found in some soy foods.